Unpackaged Cosmetic Products

 • your name and address

 Preprinted information that gets tucked into the bag would work, or stickers that go on the outside on a single size bag for the individual product.
-If you sell enough, preprinted bags for the soap or bath bombs that contain all the information would be the easiest way.
+If you sell enough, preprinted bags for the soap or bath bombs that contain all the information would be the easiest way to go.

 Comments